No results for ""

 The React Web SDK uses a client-side ID

 The React Web SDK uses a client-side ID.
-Your environment's client-side ID is available in the Projects tab of your Account settings page.
+Client-side IDs are specific to each project and environment.
+They are available from the Environments list for each project.
 To learn more about key types, read Keys.

 Client-side IDs are not secret and you can expose them in your client-side code without risk.
 However, never embed a server-side SDK key into a client-side application.